xexyl/sgit/README.md

 is a glob.
 You may specify more than one of each.
 Specify `-e` for each command.
 The `sed` commands is an array just like the `sed` options.

+Note that although in some cases it is possible to specify more than one command with just one `-e` option it can end up resulting in a `sed` error so it is recommended that you use `-e` for each command.

 ## A note about the `-i` option and backup extensions